Ultimate Stratocaster Setup Guide: Exact Specs (2026)

 Quick Answer: A complete Stratocaster setup includes truss rod adjustment, intonation, and nut height.
 These adjustments work together to optimize playability and tone.

 A thorough Stratocaster setup goes beyond string and pickup height.
-It requires:
+The most critical step usually missed is the neck relief.

 • Intonation setting - Adjust saddle positions so each string plays in tune.
 Use a precise tuner like the Boss TU-3 Chromatic Tuner